Channel Code Tracking/Reporting Enhancements

 A channel code is a short description that you can enter into your promotions which will allow you to track exactly where your subscriptions are coming from.
 By coding your promotions we’ll be able to tell you whether the majority of your subs are coming from a newsletter mention, a stand-alone offer, a blog post, a widget, etc.

-There are two ways to add a code to your promotions.
+Here are two simple ways to add channel code tracking to your offer promotions:

 As you create your module, you’ll see a box called “Channel Code.”
 Here is where you choose the description for your code.
 For example, if you’re going to be placing a blue widget that is 250x250 you might name it “blue250.”
 The code can be up to eight characters long.
 (This is optional, but if you decide to track your conversions from various modules you’ll want to create a code each promotion).